PGY2 Consultation-Liaison Psychiatry

 The supervising attending will provide verbal feedback to the resident

-rotation and formally evaluate the resident at the completion of the rotation
+midway through the rotation and formally evaluate the resident at the

-Liaison New Innovations evaluation form.
-Attendings will assesses the resident’s
+form.
+Attendings will assesses the resident’s mastery of psychiatry

-performance.
+resident’s performance.

 The supervising attending will receive the evaluation the last week of

-complete the evaluation and discuss it with the resident prior to the completion
+the rotation.
+They must complete the evaluation and discuss it with the

-If a resident receives an unsatisfactory score, the information is communicated
+an unsatisfactory score, the information is communicated to the psychiatry

-program director to ensure additional resident education and informal or
+program director to ensure additional resident education and informal

-formal remediation if
+or formal remediation if indicated.

 Residents are also required to evaluate both their rotation and their preceptor

-at the completion of
+at the completion of the month.

 Duration:

-in their PGY2 year.
+throughout their PGY4 year.

 Residents will be assigned to one of the following Faculty Members or other

-designated
+designated physicians:

-Dustin Sanchez, M.D.
+Jason Cooper, M.D.
 (Primary)

-Paul Erickson, M.D (Coverage)
+Vanessa Hernandez, M.D (Coverage)

 Educational Materials/References: